2018 ACCPA ANNUAL CONFERENCE - THANK YOU FOR YOUR SUPPORT!

 Cal has been the Chief Executive Officer of the Community Safety Knowledge Alliance since its inception in July 2015.
 He is a former Assistant Commissioner of the Royal Canadian Mounted Police.
 During his career, he gained extensive experience in both operations and executive management, serving in such areas as national security, criminal intelligence, drug enforcement, human resources, and leading strategic reform initiatives.
 He also served at Canada’s Privy Council Office and at Public Safety Canada.
 From 2008 – 2014, he was head of the Canadian Police College.
 During this time he also served as the RCMP Senior Envoy to Mexico and the Americas.

-KEYNOTE PRESENTATION: Advances in Rural and Remote Communities Safety Through Technology
+Advances in Rural and Remote Communities Safety Through Technology

 This session will examine the role of communication technology in community safety and well-being.
 Panelists with expertise from academic, non-profit, and industry sectors will begin by discussing a collaborative project between the University of Saskatchewan, Defense Research & Development Canada, RCMP, and the Community Safety Knowledge Alliance.
 The goal of the project is to develop and pilot a tech-enabled Hub in rural and remote communities, with an objective to change the way services are delivered by overcoming geographic barriers through a virtual environment.
 This discussion will then evolve into a broader dialogue on the role of technological solutions in social innovation.